maflcko/b-c-gui-translations-review/reviews/sk.md

         <translation>Upraviť popis transakcie</translation>

 YES
-The English source text "Edit address label" refers to editing a label associated with a Bitcoin address, not a transaction.
-The Slovak translation "Upraviť popis transakcie" means "Edit transaction description," which is incorrect and changes the meaning entirely.
+The translation is inaccurate.
+"Edit address label" should be referring to editing the label (name or description) of an address, not a transaction description.

 Correct translation:
-Upraviť označenie adresy
+Upraviť popis adresy
 ```

 ```
         <source>Could not commit transaction</source>
         <translation>Nemôzeme uložiť transakciu do peňaženky</translation>

 YES
-The original English text "Could not commit transaction" is a more general error meaning the transaction could not be finalized/committed (to the blockchain or mempool), not necessarily related to saving in a wallet.
-The Slovak translation "Nemôzeme uložiť transakciu do peňaženky" means "We cannot save the transaction to the wallet," which is more specific and changes the meaning.
-A better translation keeping the original meaning would be:

-"Nie je možné potvrdiť transakciu"
-or
-"Nie je možné vykonať transakciu"
+The translation inaccurately adds "do peňaženky" (to the wallet), which is not present in the source.
+Also, "Nemôzeme" should correctly be "Nemôžeme".

+Correct translation:
+Nemôžeme potvrdiť transakciu
 ```

 ```
         <source>Invalid amount for %s=&lt;amount&gt;: '%s' (must be at least the minrelay fee of %s to prevent stuck transactions)</source>
         <translation>Neplatné množstvo pre %s=&lt;amount&gt;: '%s' (musí byť aspoň  vo výške poplatku "minrelay" pre %s, aby sa zabránilo zaseknutým transakciám)</translation>

 YES
-The translation contains a whitespace formatting issue: there is an extra space after "aspoň".
-Also, the phrase "vo výške poplatku "minrelay" pre %s" is somewhat awkward and unnecessarily complicated.
-A clearer and more natural Slovak translation would be:
+There is an unnecessary space before "vo výške", and "poplatku 'minrelay' pre %s" changes the meaning—it's more accurate to keep "%s" as the minrelay fee value, not describe it as "pre %s."
+The position of the parameter is also different from the original.

 Correct translation:
-Neplatné množstvo pre %s=&lt;amount&gt;: '%s' (musí byť aspoň poplatok minrelay vo výške %s, aby sa zabránilo zaseknutým transakciám)
+Neplatná suma pre %s=&lt;amount&gt;: '%s' (musí byť aspoň minimálnym poplatkom minrelay vo výške %s, aby sa zabránilo zaseknutým transakciám)
 ```

 ```
         <source>Maximum transaction weight is too low, can not accommodate change output</source>
         <translation>Maximálna veľkosť transakcie je príliš nízka, nebudú sa do nej zmestiť výstupy </translation>

 YES
-The translation has a trailing space at the end and the term "weight" is inaccurately translated as "veľkosť" (size), which is incorrect in this Bitcoin context where "weight" is a specific technical term ("váha").
-Also, "výstupy" (outputs) is plural, but the source says "change output" singular.
-The translation does not convey that it specifically cannot accommodate the "change output."
+The translation is inaccurate.
+The original mentions "maximum transaction weight" and inability to accommodate the "change output" specifically.
+The translation changes "weight" to "size", refers non-specifically to "outputs", and omits "change" entirely.
+There is also an extra space at the end.

 Correct translation:
-Maximálna hmotnosť transakcie je príliš nízka, neumožňuje zahrnúť výstup pre zmenu
+Maximálna hmotnosť transakcie je príliš nízka, nie je možné zahrnúť výstup na vydanie
 ```

 ```